Membrizard/PyVaporation/README.md

 The comprehensive review of the theoretical background, applicability and code-examples may be found [here](https://doi.org/10.3390/membranes12080784)

-# Following mixtures are Currently built in the solution:
+# Following mixtures are Currently built into the solution:
 (Current version supports only binary mixtures)